zenn99-arch/zenn99-arch/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on medical softwares
+- 🔭 I’m currently working on Web Devlopment
 - 🌱 I’m currently learning Event-driven systems
 - 👯 I’m looking to collaborate on anything
 - 📫 How to reach me: Look me up on LinkedIn